Gemstone Beads: From Ancient Adornments to Modern Jewelry

-Available in every imaginable color, color combination, degree of transparency, size, shape, and texture, gemstone beads have been fashioned from virtually every durable material—natural and synthetic, metal and nonmetal, organic and inorganic.
+Gemstone beads have been fashioned from virtually every durable material.
+These include natural and synthetic, metal and nonmetal, organic and inorganic.
+Beads are available in every imaginable color, color combination, degree of transparency, size, shape, and texture.
 And beadworking—the art of arranging many individual beads into complex patterns—continues to invite artistic creativity in cultures worldwide.

-The first gemstone beads, made during the late Paleolithic Period more than 100,000 years ago, were fingernail-sized marine shells, perforated, often stained red with powdered hematite, and showing abrasion marks from wearing or carrying on strings.
+The first gemstone beads were made during the late Paleolithic Period more than 100,000 years ago.
+They were fingernail-sized marine shells, perforated, often stained red with powdered hematite.
+Many showed abrasion marks from wearing or carrying on strings.
 They represent the earliest anthropological evidence of the emergence of sophisticated, symbolic-material cultures capable of abstract thought and appreciating the value of non-functional objects.

 Nomadic humans established their first rudimentary communities about 20,000 years ago.
 With closer communal contact, beads began serving both as objects of personal adornment and as symbols of identity and rank.